PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 check bios settings

-Once inside the UEFI settings, make sure that your computer is set to boot with your primary hard drive.
-The primary hard drive is the one that has your operating system.
-If the option for Fast Boot is enabled, make sure that you have disabled it.
-Check for any unusual settings in the BIOS that may be stopping your computer from starting up typically.
+Once inside the UEFI settings, ensure that your primary hard drive, which has your operating system, is set to boot.
+If the option for Fast Boot is enabled, disable it.
+Additionally, check for any unusual settings in the BIOS that may be preventing your computer from starting up normally.

 Fix 5 - Boot PC in Safe Mode and Check Problems